Keeping Children Safe in Education (KCSIE): summary

 - Deliberately missing education

-- Consensual and non-consensual sharing of nudes and semi-nude images and/or videos
+- Consensual and non-consensual sharing of nude and semi-nude images and/or videos

-All staff should be aware that children can abuse other pupils, both inside and outside of school, including through:
+All staff should be aware that children can abuse other children, both inside and outside of school and online, including through:

 - Bullying (including cyber-bullying, prejudice-based and discriminatory bullying)